Kymylyy/mica-register/README.md

 - `red` - Error/destructive actions
 - `green` - Success states

-### Example Palettes

-See `frontend/COLOR_PALETTES.md` for example color palettes you can copy and paste to test different schemes (Blue, Purple, Green, Orange, Teal, etc.).

 **Note:** The codebase currently uses a mix of direct Tailwind classes and CSS variables.
 Changing CSS variables will affect all elements using the variable-based classes.
 For full control, components can be gradually migrated to use the new system.

 ## API Endpoints